 Hu Yan is a co-founder of the Beijing-based Drawing Architecture Studio (DAS), which specializes in architectural drawing, architectural design and urban studies.

-Yan received a B. Fine Arts from Concordia University in Montreal, Canada.
+Yan received her Bachelor of Fine Arts degree from Concordia University in Montreal, Canada.